-João Vale de Almeida is a senior European Union diplomat who recently concluded his assignment as EU Ambassador to the United Nations (from 2015 to 2019).
+João Vale de Almeida is a senior European Union diplomat who became the EU Ambassador to the UK in February 2020.
+He previously served as EU Ambassador to the United Nations from 2015 to 2019.
 In New York, he coordinated the EU's presence in all UN bodies, working closely with the Permanent Representatives of the EU Member States.

 Ambassador Vale de Almeida previously served as the first EU Ambassador to the United States of America, from 2010 to 2014.
 In Washington, he focused on the strengthening of EU/U.S. relations and the launching of negotiations for TTIP (Transatlantic Trade and Investment Partnership).